chainloop-dev/chainloop/deployment/chainloop/README.md

 ### Deploy in keyless mode with file-based CA

-*This feature is experimental, as it doesn't still support verification.*
+*This feature is experimental, as it doesn't yet support verification.*

 You can enable keyless signing mode by providing a custom Certificate Authority.
 For example, these commands generate a self-signed certificate with an RSA private key of length 4096 and AES256 encryption: